Public School 26

 Laura Kump has served as an educator in the New York City Department of Education since September 1997.
-Throughout her tenure, she has served as a classroom teacher, literacy coach and for the past ten years, as the principal of P.S.
+Throughout her tenure, she served as a classroom teacher, literacy coach and for the past ten years through 2022-23, as the principal of P.S.
 26.

 In 2019-2020, Laura Kump was selected as a Gray Fellow for Principal Excellence.
 Sponsored by Hunter College, the fellowship program draws upon a cohort of principals to implement a transformative change initiative that leads to improved systemic outcomes.
 Laura was named the 2003 Woman in History and twice received Teacher of the Year award.